-A nightly data exchange will pre-populate the fields on the Provider Documentation screens with the results of CLEAR or FAILED and the date for each type of background check.
-If the provider, employee, or any member of the provider's household fails any one of the three types of background checks, issue a provider closeout with a 10-day notice using Reason Code #86 (Your child care arrangement does not meet the IDHS child care requirements) and send the parent a COP form.
+An electronic systems exchange will pre-populate the fields on the CCMS Provider Household Member page with the results of CLEAR or FAILED and the date for each component of the background check.
+If the provider, or any member of the provider's household fails any one of the components of a background check, issue a provider closeout with a 10-day notice using Reason Code #86 (Your child care arrangement does not meet the IDHS child care requirements) and send the parent a COP form IL444-3455G.
 Do NOT issue an overpayment due to a failed background check.

 VII.Challenges to Background Checks

 - Challenges to CANTS findings must be made in writing to:

 State Central Register

 Springfield, IL 62701

 - Challenges to criminal history findings must be made in writing to:

 Joliet, Illinois 60432